Why an Electric Power Surge Can Cause Problems

-Electrical Question: I have a 200 amp service running to my house, but in the box there is a double 30 breaker going to my brothers trailer.
+- I have a 200 amp service running to my house, and in the box there is a double 30 breaker going to my brothers RV.

-- The trailer circuit has been causing electric surges in my home and burning a lot of our stuff out.
+- The RV circuit has been causing electric surges in my home and burning a lot of electrical devices out.

-- They are running an air conditioner, refrigerator, and television set and all their lights on the double 30.
+- In the RV they are running an air conditioner, refrigerator, and television set and all their lights on the double 30 circuit breaker.

-- My question is why is it burning my stuff out instead of flipping the breaker that runs theirs?
+- My question is why is it burning my stuff out instead of flipping the breaker that runs their RV?

 Additional Comments: I just searched and found this because I was trying to fix my electrical problem once and for all because I’m tired of paying a bill and not being able to use anything for fear of it being fried.